Final adjustments made to city of Gering draft Comp Plan update

-Gering city staff are putting the final touches on the community’s Comprehensive Plan update follow a final comment period for the public.
+Gering city staff are putting the final touches on the community’s Comprehensive Plan update following a final comment period for the public.

 City Engineer Annie Folck told the City Council Monday night some 70 comments were received ahead of the final draft of the document, and a good number indicated they wanted at least one change in emphasis.
 “Several of those comments talked about de-emphasizing the river,” said Folck.
 “There were a lot of people who felt the comments about the river in the comp plan could be relevant to any community along the river, and they felt like the monument was more distinctive to our community.”